hcx-project/website/content/en/governance/_index.md

 <br/>

 ### Governance Body
-The governance body comprises elected representatives from within the community and the anchor organisation (Swasth).
+The governance body comprises elected representatives from within the community and the anchor organisation (<a href="https://swasthalliance.org" style="color:#335CFF;" target="_blank">Swasth</a>).
 These representatives serve as stewards of the protocol and work collaboratively to make decisions on behalf of the community.
 They are responsible for coordinating efforts, overseeing technical developments, establishing standards, and resolving governance-related matters.

 Community Engagement: